 - For Epi-LASIK surgery about 5 working days.

 - Yes, a medical certificate will be given according to the type of surgery that you undergo.

 - No, LASIK does not weaken your eyes significantly..

 - A flap will be present after LASIK is done.
-But in both LASIK and EpiLASIK, the cornea is thinned down to a safe limit such that long term risks are almost impossible.
+In both LASIK and EpiLASIK, the cornea is thinned down to a safe limit to prevent and rule out long term risks.

-- In some cases with undercorrection or overcorrection after the initial laser treatment, enhancement surgery can be performed and this enhancement surgery can be done about 4 months after the LASIK procedure.
+- In some cases with undercorrection or overcorrection after the initial laser treatment, an enhancement surgery can be performed.
+This enhancement surgery can be done about 4 months after the LASIK procedure.

 - This time interval is to allow stability of the refraction to be achieved before enhancement surgery is performed.

-- Yes, you can still wear your spectacles if the treatment doesn’t give you satisfactory results.
+- Yes, you can still wear spectacles if the treatment doesn’t give you satisfactory results.

-- But for contact lenses, it may not be possible to wear soft contact lenses in all cases as the shape of the cornea has been changed by the laser surgery whereas for hard contact lenses, it is can be fitted for all post LASIK cases.
+- It may not be possible to wear soft contact lenses in all cases as the shape of the cornea has been changed by the laser surgery.
+Hard contact lenses (Rigid gas permeable lenses) however, can be fitted for all post LASIK cases.

 Laser vision correction is permanent.
-There might be fluctuations in vision in the first 3 to 6 months while the eye is healing but thereafter, the result will be permanent.
+There might be fluctuations in vision in the initial 3 to 6 months while the eye is healing but thereafter, the result will be permanent.